alanng10/class-lang/Docue/Article/English/a.md

 The English uses the word "he" instead of the word "she", the word "her" and the word "him".

+The English uses the word "they" instead of the word "them".

 The English uses the word "i" instead of the word "I".

 The English uses the word "is" instead of the word "are" and the word "am".